 It is expected at the start of February, however, that the Labour Party will have completed and confirmed its Manifesto ahead of embarking on an election footing.
 Big questions will likely then be answered regarding the Labour Party’s plans for tax policy, the NHS, the green agenda and immigration,

 Which businesses should be keeping an eye out?

 Fundamentally, businesses across the economy from small to large, from private to public and trade organisations alike should be taking proactive steps to understand the implications that a change in government could deliver for their organisation.
 Should the Labour Party come to power at the next General Election, however, certain sectors will have a particular vested interest in any policy positions adopted by Sir Keir Starmer and his cabinet.

 On the other side of the Atlantic, President Biden’s Inflation Reduction Act has seen an attempt at managing rising prices, through lowering energy costs and prescription drug pricing reform.
-Recently, a poll from the Institute of Directors found that around 80% of UK business leaders would support a similar strategy in the UK.
+In 2023, a poll from the Institute of Directors found that around 80% of UK business leaders would support a similar strategy in the UK.
 At the time, Rishi Sunak voiced quite public concerns about green subsidies involved in the multibillion-dollar package.
 However, Labour’s Shadow Cabinet embraced the idea, with former leader Ed Miliband pledging a green prosperity plan being cast as the British version of Biden’s policy and it was reported that Labour Party officials were closely working with the President’s team on policy development in the space.

 More broadly, the upcoming General Election, whenever that may be comes at a crucial time for the UK economy and society.
 Businesses and organisations will be closely monitoring any change in policy that may come from a new Labour Government and how closely these relate to the biggest issues facing the public such as the cost of living and NHS crises.